 Women’s state pension age

-Government is right to look to control the costs of state pensions: Clearly, in an aging population, with rising longevity and pay-as-you-go pensions, younger generations need to be protected against excessive burdens of old-age support.
+Government is right to look to control the costs of state pensions: Clearly, in an ageing population, with rising longevity and pay-as-you-go pensions, younger generations need to be protected against excessive burdens of old-age support.
 Equalising men and women’s pension ages makes sense, especially as women tend to live longer than men.

 Failure to adequately warn women about rise from age 60: Ideally, though, any policy changes would be communicated well in advance and those affected would be given sufficient time to prepare for delays in starting pension receipt.
 Unfortunately, as the WASPI campaign highlights, the failure to communicate clearly and effectively is causing real problems for many of the women affected by the sharp pension age increases which started in 2010.